-The chief goal of the project is to improve the workplace safety of healthcare professionals by increasing their skills and competences in dealing with difficult situations.
-To achieve this the project consortium will design and develop a complex multi-stakeholder, inter-disciplinary course for healthcare students, predominantly focused at paramedics and nurses.
-The didactic materials and project’s intellectual outputs will also be accessible to the rest of the health workforce such as physicians and physiotherapists.
+The chief goal of the “SAFEMEDIC” project was to improve the workplace safety of healthcare professionals by increasing their skills and competences in dealing with difficult situations.
+To achieve this, the project consortium designed and developed a complex multi-stakeholder, inter-disciplinary course for healthcare students, predominantly focused on paramedics and nurses.
+The didactic materials and project’s intellectual outputs may also be helpful for other health workers such as physicians and physiotherapists.

 Improving quality of care should include rights of health workers as well patients to ensure true compliance with human rights principles.
 And, these principles have to be translated into effective legal provisions.
 SAFEMEDIC will explore these issues from education to practice

 Interprofessional education is vital to develop successful and sustained collaborative practice amongst health and social care professionals in their day to day work.
 This allows them to value each other’s skills and knowledge, develop strong relationships and trust which enhances patient care.
 This holistic view of health care as a partnership of all concerned can only be of benefit when considering the personal safety of staff.